 June 2021: Watch the recording of my public lecture at Newcastle’s Lit&Phil, “Are We in a Sleep Crisis?
 Perspectives from Contemporary Culture”.
 The talk explores representations of sleep in contemporary culture and the so-called sleep crisis, namely the idea that contemporary society is sleep-deprived.

-In April 2021, with Andrew Tate and Mary McCampbell, I organised the first international conference devoted to Canadian writer and visual artist Douglas Coupland.
+April 2021: with Andrew Tate and Mary McCampbell, I organised the first international conference devoted to Canadian writer and visual artist Douglas Coupland.
 You can find out more, including recorded sessions, on the conference website.

-For The Polyphony, I wrote a short piece introducing my new research project, ‘Writing the Sleep Crisis’, and looking back on the project’s inaugural event ‘Forty Winks Café‘ at the Being Human Festival 2020.
+December 2020: Read my piece in The Polyphony introducing my new research project, ‘Writing the Sleep Crisis’, and looking back on the project’s inaugural event ‘Forty Winks Café‘ at the Being Human Festival 2020.
 The piece discusses sleep deprivation and speculative fiction that imagines the future end of sleep.

 December 2020: With Contemporary Studies Network, I organised the online workshop and conference ‘Canons and Values in Contemporary Literary Studies‘.

 November 2020: For Being Human Festival 2020, I organised Forty Winks Café, an online event on health, sleep, and contemporary culture featuring talks by Katy Shaw, Jason Ellis and myself.
-You can watch the recording of the event here and download a list of recommended books, films, and videos featuring sleep here.
+Watch the recording of the event here and download a list of recommended books, films, and videos featuring sleep here.

 November 2020: I wrote an entry on the iPhone in Ling Ma’s post-apocalyptic novel Severance for the ‘Crossed Lines‘ online exhibition of literary telephones, curated by Sarah Jackson.